TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/03 - Leviticus/Leviticus 13/Leviticus 13.18.md

 ---

-And when the flesh hath in the skin thereof a boil, and it is healed,
+"When the body has a boil on its skin, and it has healed,